note3crafter/StarterKit/README.md

 # Config

-Welcome to StarterKit 4.0.0 by TheNote
+Welcome to StarterKit 4.0.1 by TheNote

 You Can now setup more Features!

  * - slot: <- Set the Slot wo are the Item Place (0-35)
- *   id: <- set the ItemID of the Item
+ *   name: <- set the ItemName here
  *   count: <- set the amount of the Item
  *   name: <- set a Customname for the Item
  *   lore: <- set the Lore of the Item